 International business used to be reserved for large companies that could afford the slow and expensive process of cross-border payments.
 Waiting for your money to arrive, paying for the transfer and then paying a high currency exchange fee, simply wasn’t something SMBs could afford to do.
 However, times have changed; businesses no longer rely solely on the banking system for international payments.
-The emergence of safe, compliant international payment services has made it infinitely easier, faster and cheaper to conduct business internationally.
+The emergence of safe, compliant international payment services has made it infinitely easier, faster and cheaper to expand your ecommerce business internationally.
 Whether sending or receiving them, cross-border payments are no longer a massive obstacle on the road to global success.

 Let’s take a look at some of the myths and outdated perceptions about international payments that hinder some eSellers from taking the next step to advance their business.